I am a high school dropout who’s currently doing a Ph.D., because life is strange and interesting.

 - Witchcraft, Magic, and Religion, Dr. M. Mamfredis, Concordia University (2012, 2013)

-- Cults and New Religious Movements, Dr. S. Palmer, Concordia University (2012)
+- New Religious Movements in North America, Dr. S. Palmer, Concordia University (2012)

 2012—2016 Administrative Assistant to the Chair—Concordia Institute for Canadian Jewish Studies